Cheap tax agents and tax accountants

 - You can claim the cost of a tax agent as a deduction the following year.

-- You can wait until into the new year to lodge your return if you use a tax agent.
+- You can have until May the following year to lodge your return if you use a tax agent.
 If you do your own tax, your return must be submitted to the ATO before the 31st of October.

 - A tax agent can also provide personal advice in areas of taxation law.